Chatham Co. COVID-19 cases begin to level out

 “I am cautiously optimistic,” said Dr. Lawton Davis.

 Coronavirus deaths in Chatham County are up by about 12% since last month.
-As of Wednesday, the virus has killed 73 people, but bi-weekly case counts for the past month show a plateau.
+This week, as of Wednesday, the virus has killed 73 people, but bi-weekly case counts for the past month show a plateau.